- CONTRIBUTING TO CL: SUBMISSIONS / EDITORIAL INERNSHIPS

 Where do I send press releases or submit event information?

-Events can be submitted via our firstname.lastname@example.org.
+Events can be submitted via our email@example.com.
 When sending via email, we strongly suggest that you include your event information in simple text within the Body of an email.
-JPG images and attachments can cause problems in our scheduling process and can also be blocked by our spam filtering software.
+JPG images and attachments must be under 15MB for submission via email.

 Concerts and other music listings go to firstname.lastname@example.org